Liberty University: Modern history

 In 2011, Liberty blocked campus internet access to the website of a local newspaper, the News & Advance, after it reported that the university received more federal financial aid than any other school in Virginia.
 Falwell Jr. refused to say why the block was imposed, said it was unrelated to anything published in the newspaper, and said that the News & Advance had been blocked on campus before.
 The block was lifted one day after the financial-aid article was published.

-As of 2017, the university's endowment stood at more than $1 billion and gross assets exceeded $2 billion.